Emergency and Limited Validity Passports

 definition:Emergency and Limited Validity Passports

-Limited Validity Passports (LVP) are issued in Australia, London and Washington.
-They are Ordinary (35 page) or Frequent Traveller (67 page) passports issued with a limited validity period.
+Limited Validity Passports (LVP) are issued in Australia and London.
+They are Ordinary (34 visa pages, P series) issued with a limited validity period.
 Refer to Limited Validity Passports.

 Emergency passports (referred to as EYs) are issued by overseas posts to people who have had their passport reported as lost or stolen, or were unable to wait for the delivery of a full validity passport from the regional production centre.